Loading

 To ensure you have a clear understanding of the permission and application requirements for non-scheduled international flights refer to the DITRDCA International Charter Guidelines.

-All non-scheduled commercial charter flights must make an international flight request via the Australian Border Force’s (ABF) Air and Sea Approval Portal no less than 72 hours or up to 7 days before the proposed flight for consideration by the DITRDCA.
+All non-scheduled commercial charter flights must make an International Flight Request via the Australian Border Force’s (ABF) Air and Sea Approval Portal no less than 72 hours or up to 7 days before the proposed flight.

 Requests that do not contain the necessary information will not be considered until all information is provided.

-This request does not replace the need for other applications required by law for passengers and aircraft entering Australia, or Australian air space.
+This is a registration of the flight and does not replace the need to satisfy other requirements for passengers and aircraft entering Australia, or Australian air space.

-The charter/flight operator (the operator), that is the person who actually owns or operates the aircraft used for the non-scheduled service, must make the application for an International Flight Request.
+The charter/flight operator (the operator), that is the person who actually owns or operates the aircraft used for the non-scheduled service, must submit an International Flight Request.

 The charterer/airline is the person who is paying for, or organising the service.

-An application must be made for each individual flight leg through the portal and must be lodged with the ABF no less than 72 hours or up to 7 days prior to the commencement of the proposed flights.
+A request must be submitted for each individual flight leg through the portal and must be lodged with the ABF no less than 72 hours or up to 7 days prior to the commencement of the proposed flights.
 Multi-leg flights can be linked together by entering the reference number from a previous flight request to a new flight request.

 Final passenger lists are required no later than 72 hours prior to departure and your final seating plan will need to be provided prior to flight arrival via email.